NoahBurkholder/wiki-noah/git.md

 Together, these two folders enable you to switch to or 'checkout' any previous state of the project, and then manipulate it on an active instance of your project.

-A repository can have many 'branches' which are isolated copies of the project which branched off the main branch at a certain point.
+A repository can have many 'branches' which are isolated streams of the project development which branched off the main branch at a certain point.
 For instance, a branch always has a `master` branch, which contains the stable, tested changes combined into a master build.
-We implore you to quickly look at how [Virtro handles branching](#repository-protocol), as there is a system.
+I implore you to quickly look at how [my company handled branching](#repository-protocol), as there is a decent system to it which your director will LOVE if you use.

 #### Committing + Pushing